 We share our code with the community, including plugins and code snippets.

 Outdated browsers compromise a user's security and require awful hacks to render your website right.
-We don't support old IE and Android upfront.
+We don't support old IE upfront.

 Design must be tailored to content and not vice versa.